Men's Basketball Coaching Staff

-Men's Basketball Coaching Staff**

 Rick Robinson, Assistant Coach

-    Rick Robinson is in his fifth season as the Men’s Assistant Coach.
+Rick Robinson is in his sixth season as the Chiefs’ Assistant Coach.
 In his ‘rookie’ year he helped guide the Chiefs to an NJCAA Division II National Tournament berth.
-In 2012 and 2013 he also helped lead Waubonsee to a pair of Illinois Skyway Collegiate Conference titles.
+In 2012 and 2013 he helped lead Waubonsee to a pair of Illinois Skyway Collegiate Conference titles.
 Robinson brings to the program more than 30 years experience playing, coaching, teaching, mentoring and counseling for a variety of organizations.
-Just prior to joining the Chiefs’ coaching staff he spent a year as the head sophomore coach at Marmion Academy and two years as the Varsity Assistant.
-He also coached two seasons at K.D.
-Waldo Junior High School on the east side of Aurora.
+Prior to joining the Chiefs’ staff he coached three years at Marmion Academy and two years at Waldo Junior High School in Aurora.

 Robinson is a 1978 graduate of Aurora East High School where he starred for the Tomcats under legendary coach Ernie Kivisto.
 The 6’6” center was an All-Upstate Eight Conference First Teamer and the Most Valuable Player of both the St. Charles Thanksgiving Tournament and the Tomcats’ Christmas Tournament his senior year.
 He also competed in track and field, setting a school-record in the high jump which stood until 2009.
 He was inducted into the Tomcats’ Athletic Hall of Fame in 2000.

 Robinson earned a bachelor’s degree from Eastern Illinois University.
-He then worked as a Youth Director for an outreach program, and served as a Departmental Liaison at a Recreation Center in Decatur, Georgia.
-He later established and coached the Northeast Atlanta Hawks AAU 12U and 17U teams from 1997 through 2002.
+He then worked as a Youth Director for an outreach program, and as a Departmental Liaison at a Recreation Center in Decatur, Georgia.
+He established and coached the Northeast Atlanta Hawks AAU 12U and 17U teams from 1997 through 2002.
 Robinson has also been a Counselor for a Waukegan area Juvenile Detention Center, and Teacher’s Assistant for the Quad County Urban League and Aurora Community Outreach.
-Additionally he has worked as a teacher and aide for Fox Valley Tech & Trade, and the Aurora Education Center.
 Robinson currently works for Sodexo Corporation.
 A father of four, he lives in Aurora with his wife Vanessa.

 Erickson Hall, Room 202